November 21 – Cotyledon

 My Fascination with Cotyledon

 I’m Ferb Vu, and I’ve always been drawn to the unique beauty of succulents.
 Their fleshy leaves, adapted to survive arid environments, hold a certain fascination for me.
-Among my favorites is the genus Cotyledon, a diverse group of plants native to the dry regions of Africa and the Arabian Peninsula.
+Among my favorites is the genus Cotyledon, a diverse group of plants native to the dry regions of Africa and the Arabian Peninsula, belong to the Crassulaceae family.

 The name Cotyledon comes from the Greek word “kotyle,” meaning “cup” or “cavity,” referring to the cupped shape of their leaves.
 These leaves come in a variety of forms, from the rounded, almost coin-like foliage of Cotyledon orbiculata to the elongated, finger-like leaves of Cotyledon tomentosa.
 This diversity is part of what makes this genus so captivating.